ardinsys/financial-charts/docs/index.md

   - title: Streaming ready
     details: "'draw' and 'drawNextPoint' handle full reloads and streaming updates."
   - title: Framework agnostic
-    details: "Works with vanilla JS, React, Vue, or any library that can supply an element reference."
+    details: "Written in vanilla JS so you can use it anywhere."
   - title: Customizable
     details: "Use built-in themes or supply your own formatter, locales, controllers, and indicators."
   - title: Extendable